Lucasbcn/VetCode/README.md

 ***VetCode Clinic*** was created and developed by the team:
 Sergi Aparicio, Àlex Vidal, Daniel Calvo, Lucas Abidoral and Scarlet Rosa.

-We thank Factoria F5 and our classmates who helped us a lot <3
+We thank Factoria F5 and our classmates who helped us a lot ❤️

-Translated with www.DeepL.com/Translator (free version)